Financial-Times/coronavirus-excess-mortality-data/README.md

 ## Sources

-The data published here has been gathered and standardised from [official sources](sources.md).
+The data published here has been gathered and standardised from [official sources](sources.md), either directly by the Financial Times data team, or by the independent researchers Ariel Karlinsky and Dmitry Kobak, who maintain the [World Mortality Dataset](https://github.com/akarlinsky/world_mortality).
 Full details can be found [here](sources.md).

 ## License and attribution